 Walking through the archways of the old Anhalter Bahnhof station, we entered the original engine shed.
 Here the Museum houses over 40 historical rail vehicles.
 Among the exhibits are steam engines, luxury diner carriages and former royal trains, to the very latest in locomotive technology.

-One of the most poignant exhibits was a carriage from one of the freight trains used to transport Jews during the Holocaust
+A carriage from one of the freight trains used to transport Jews during the Holocaust was one of the most moving exhibits.

 The collection also exhibits a range of rail parephernalia, from uniforms to tickets and dining car menus.